 Slovenia has numerous sites of special natural interest, with features of all four main areas: the Alps, the Mediterranean, the Karst and the Pannonian Plain.
 It also has a wealth of diverse architecture and urban design.
 You can truly feel at home in Slovenia’s towns.

 Slovenia lies in the heart of Europe, where the Alps meet the Mediterranean and the Pannonian Plain meets the Karst.
-This small green country measures only 20,273 km2 in area, and is home to sincere, hospitable people of great diligence.
-It has an exceptional number of top athletes, and a wealth of cultural creativity.
+This small green country is home to sincere, hospitable people of great diligence.
 In Slovenia it is not difficult to compare the value of goods and services, as they are priced in one of the world’s major currencies, the euro.

 Slovenes are renowned as a diligent, hard-working nation, part of the reason that Slovenia is the wealthiest of the new EU members.
 They constantly aim to prove themselves and to progress.
 Their toil and persistence has allowed many Slovenes to achieve at the global level.
 A very good example is the country’s athletes, particularly those involved in extreme sports, from mountaineering and extreme skiing to ultramarathon biking and swimming exploits.